JuanOlaya/Virtual-Reality/README.md

 ### 5. Build and Run
 Assignment: Install [Android Studio](https://developer.android.com/studio/index.html) in your computer, PC and Mac are supported.
 Then generate an Android app in Unity from your VR project.
 Remember that the Android device (compatible with [Cardboard](https://play.google.com/store/apps/details?id=com.google.samples.apps.cardboarddemo&hl=es_419)) must to be connected to the computer during the Build and Run in order to map the Unity Main Camera with the device's gyroscope.

-and using an Android device compatible with Cardboard,  and then run the VR app in an Android device.
-For this assignment is highly recommended use a Cardboard.

 In order to enhance the performance of the App, setup the Texture Compression in the Build Settings, as is shown in the following image:

 <p align="center">